pedroeml/sales-batch-watcher/README.md

 ### Software

-Your need to have Gradle 6.3 and Java OpenJDK 14 installed to be able to run this project.
+You need to have Gradle 6.3 and Java OpenJDK 14 installed to be able to run this project.

 ### Environment